 - Let applicants know that you have an active management team and that your goal is to provide quality housing for residents who will make good residents and neighbors. - Put your criteria in writing and share these criteria with applicants.
-(Remember to have the criteria reviewed by an attorney before distribution.) - Do not skip any step in your screening so every potential resident is treated consistently and fairly.
+(Remember to have the criteria reviewed by an attorney before distribution.) - Do not skip any step in your screening so every potential resident is treated consistently and fairly. - Do not rush the screening process, even if you have an applicant that needs to "move in today." - Repeat the screening process at lease renewal. - Screen all adult applicants.

 There is often confusion about whether a property manager has the right to turn down applicants.
-The mission of your housing, whether it was created for particular or special needs populations, and the sources of funding, may limit or influence your screening procedures.
+The mission of your housing, whether it was created for or special needs populations, and the sources of funding, may limit or influence your screening procedures.
 However, check to be sure you are using the most current interpretation of funding imposed requirements and ask others how they have met such requirements and guidelines.

 Civil rights laws are designed to ensure that all qualified applicants feel able to apply and to protect the way applicants are screened.
-It is perfectly legal to set fair screening guidelines as long as they are applied consistently and equally to all applicants.
+It is perfectly legal to set fair screening guidelines if they are applied consistently and equally to all applicants.
 In addition, you should have your guidelines and procedures reviewed by a qualified attorney to be certain that they comply with any local and/or state statutes which do vary from jurisdiction to jurisdiction.